m41denx/Pelican.ts/README.md

 ## Copyright Notice
 [Pterodactyl®](https://github.com/pterodactyl) is a registered trademark of Dane Everitt and contributors.

+[Pelican®](https://github.com/pelican-dev) is a registered trademark of Pelican contributors.

-Pterodactyl.ts is Open Source under the [GNU v3.0 License](LICENSE) and is the copyright of its contributors stated below.
-Pelican.ts is not endorsed by or affiliated with Pterodactyl® team.
+Pelican.ts is Open Source under the [MIT License](LICENSE) and is the copyright of its contributors stated below.
+Pelican.ts is not endorsed by or affiliated with Pterodactyl® nor Pelican® team.

 ## Contributors
 [M41den](https://github.com/m41denx) © 2024-2025